aarushics/esw-project/README.md

-We are showing User Id vitals of fall status and location in case of fall.
-On clicking on the User Id, we are directed to the personal information page of the user.
-The encrypted data is sent from ESP32 and decrypted at the website.
-The User detials are fetched from thingspeak.
+The website shows the vital data : temperature , Heart Rate , SpO2 level , Blood Pressure , Fall detection(type Fall/ADL/ADL Fall) , location in case of fall
+On clicking UserId personal information stored via registration page and graphical data for vitals. the data is encrypted at ESP32 and decrypted at websited. on thinkspeak and oneM2M data is in encrypted form.